-If you believe that only stupid people make mistakes, you’re as wrong as I was.
+If you believe that only stupid people make these common mistakes, you’re as wrong as I was.
 The truth is that everyone makes mistakes.
 Smart people admit that.
 Stupid people do not.

 What’s more, the smartest and most successful people in history have made the most mistakes.
 Are those two things connected?
 I think so.
 This Albert Einstein quote says it all: